 The cause of Meniere’s Disease isn’t known, but researches seem to believe that it may be caused by “changes” occurring to the fluids within the inner ear, which suggests that the disease may be linked to either some “kind” of autoimmune disease or allergic reaction.
 The good news is that people can often find relief of Meniere’s Disease by utilizing motion sickness and anti-nausea medications.

 “Which brings us to an important point that we think we ought to mention.”

 Trying to “prep” you for what it might be like to apply for a life insurance policy after you have been diagnosed with Meniere’s Disease… that’s it!
-Which brings us to our next topic which is…
+This brings us to our next topic, which is…

 What kind of information will the insurance companies ask me or be interested in?